AmoghBindal/Kmeans-and-ocr/README.md

 # Kmeans-and-ocr
 I have implemented a Kmeans classifier from scratch and used it on latitude longitude data on my state.
 Additionally I also made an OCR model from scratch and did the sentiment analysis of that sentence using Naive Bayes method.

+Task 1 - I started with longitude and Latitude data, I cleaned it and took the entries of my state.
+I plotted the post offices of my state on a scatter plot and hexbin plot as well.
+This gave me an idea of where there is a high density of post offices and which districts have good postal connectivity.
+I then tried to implement the kmeans clustering algorithm by taking inspiration from NeuralNines implementation.
+I then plotted it but the scatterplot is not showing different colors for different labels in the plot, however i am able to color the different means and I am able to color the points themselves on other datasets.

+Task 2 - I made an OCR model from scratch using CNN's.
+I did the relevant preprocessing in the data along with designing the architecture of the neural network.
+I then extracted the text from target images and used the Naive Bayes method to do sentiment analysis on the extracted sentences.
+It is predicting the wrong sentiment in the first image but that is because some characters were misread so it is not able to recognize some words but other than that task 2 was working perfectly.